-If you're looking for a quick guide of which eBay reports to use to account for your eBay sales, refunds and fees without loads of waffle, then you're in the right place.
+If you're looking for a quick guide of which eBay sales reports to use to account for your eBay sales, refunds, and fees without loads of waffle, then you're in the right place.

 We are not Tax Advisors and so our advice and suggestions on the application of tax rules cannot be construed as tax advice.
 We highly recommend that users seek advice from qualified accountants for their tax compliance.

-Firstly, taking a step back, let's have a think about what figures you actually need for accurate bookkeeping of your eBay sales.
+Firstly, taking a step back, let's have a think about what figures from your eBay reports you actually need for accurate bookkeeping of your eBay sales.

 You will need the following:

-The reason you need sales and refunds split by destination country is because they may need to be treated differently for VAT based on this.
-For example a sale going to a UK customer would typically incur 20% VAT but a sales going to a customer outside the UK is classed as an export and as such is typically zero rated for UK VAT.
+The sales and refunds figures need to be split by destination country because they may need to be treated differently for VAT.
+For example, a sale going to a UK customer would typically incur 20% VAT, but a sales going to a customer outside the UK is classed as an export and, as such, is typically zero rated for UK VAT.

-Depending on where your business is established you may also need to take into account sales where eBay is responsible for collecting and remitting the VAT directly to HMRC too.
+Depending on where your business is established, you may also need to consider sales where eBay is responsible for collecting and remitting the VAT directly to HMRC too.
 We can discuss this more later.

-eBay recently made some upgrades to their Managed Payments Payout report so the data we need is all in there now.
+eBay recently made some upgrades to their Managed Payments Payout report, so the sales, refunds, and eBay fees we need are all in there now.

 Your Payout report provides a summary of your payouts for a specific date range.
 Here’s how to download your Payout report:

-The payout report contains the following columns which we will use:
+The Managed Payments Payout report contains the following columns which we will use:

-Now that you have the figures from the payout report you can begin to enter them into your accounting software or spreadsheet.
+Now that you have the Payout report figures, you can enter them into your accounting software or spreadsheet.